Cultrun

-The cultrun (from cultrún, and kultrung) is a percussion instrument used by the Mapuche in Chile.
+The cultrun (from cultrún, and kultrung) is a percussion instrument used by the Mapuche in Chile and Argentina.

 Role in Mapuche culture

 The cultrun is a ceremonial drum and the most important musical instrument in Mapuche culture.
 It is used by the machi (healer or sorcerer) for religious and cultural rituals.
 It is also used during the annual fertility rite of Ngillatun.

 It is approximately 35 to 40 cm in diameter and has a height of 12 to 15 cm.
 The wooden body is made from laurel, beech or lingual, cut in winter to avoid splitting.

 It can be played in two different ways, either held in the hand and struck with a drumstick or resting on the floor and played with two sticks.
 The cultrun is sometimes accompanied in performance by other musical instruments, such as the lolkiñ, a large, circular wind instrument.

 During rituals such as the ngillatun, sacred songs composed of non-men singing and dancing are performed.
 Machi will play the cultrun to guide the ceremony as a pulse, direct the dancing, and sing simultaneously.

 In ceremony, the beating of the cultrun is a participatory musical process.
 Often, while Machi beat the drum, often to rid of evil spirits, herbal remedies will be prepared while animal protectors dance to the rhythm to initiate the healing process.
 Thus, the cultrun’s beat marks a “dramatic performative ritualization of the fight against evil forces, illnesses, and death."

 Mapuche epistemology is aural and oral.
 As described by anthropologist Ana Mariella Bacigalupo, in this worldview, “Sound is central to all thought and communication, and concepts like words cannot be picked up and attached to things but are continually passing in and out of existence”.
 In this vision, scholars have asserted that the sound of the cultrun is of the utmost importance in Mapuche epistemology, because rather than passively transmitting a musical expression, it forms part of Mapuche ways of knowing and being.